VigilantBag/vigilantbag.github.io/index.md

 ---
-layout: home
+layout: pages
 title: Home
 landing-title: 'My Works'
-description: test
+description: null
 image: null
 author: null
-show_tile: false
+show_tile: true
 ---
 This site will be used to host various works and other information about me